laboon/CS1632_Summer2017/exercises/7/exercise7.md

 There should be at least three pinning tests per method modified (check different edge cases).

-You should show me your faster MonkeySim code in class.
-This exercise must be completed before the end of class.
+You should email me a link to your fixed MonkeySim code by the beginning of the next class.

 ```
 Methods changed, performance improved: 1 point